-Imagine that it’s 1993 again.
-Looking back just 10 years earlier, who would have thought that Clint Eastwood, the tough guy who had made a few pretty good westerns but also those movies where he would horse around with a pet orangutan named Clyde, would get up at the Academy Awards and say thank you for winning the Best Director Oscar?
-But then again, Unforgiven was not just a pretty good western – it had all the elements of a traditional genre piece but still looked like something we hadn’t seen before.
+Let’s go back to 1983 for a while.
+Who would have thought then that Clint Eastwood, the tough guy who had made a few pretty good westerns but also those movies where he horsed around with a pet orangutan named Clyde, would get up at the Academy Awards ten years later and say thank you for winning the Best Director Oscar?
+Then again, Unforgiven was not just a pretty good western – it had all the elements of a traditional genre piece but still looked like something we hadn’t seen before.

 Honor, justice and death in the Old West

-Unforgiven has been called a revisionist western, but it isn’t all that different from the earlier ones and we should be grateful for that.
-What is different is the way people are portrayed and how there is virtually no good and evil.
+Unforgiven has been called a revisionist western, but that term has almost become a cliché.
+It isn’t all that different from what westerns looked like from the 1950s onwards.
+Perhaps the lack of truly good and evil characters is more obvious here.
 Don’t those cowboys who cut up the woman deserve to die?
-No, not really, one of them didn’t even do it and the damage is not serious enough to warrant the death penalty.
+One of them didn’t even do it though and is the damage really serious enough to warrant the death penalty?
 Isn’t Little Bill a terrible sadist?
 Yes, but he also wants to protect his town and believes in gun control.
 Isn’t Will Munny the hero of the story?
 Well, he is also guilty of murdering a lot of innocent people in the old days.

-The part of Will Munny is so well-written that it seems to require someone who looks like Clint Eastwood but is a character actor; well, that’s where a lot of people go wrong because Clint IS a character actor and he’s definitely up to the challenge.
-Hackman had his doubts about playing another violent man, but he certainly shows everything that’s good and bad about sheriff Daggett.
+The part of Will Munny is so well-written that it seems to require someone who looks like Clint Eastwood but is a character actor.
+Still, this is in fact Clint accepting a challenge he has rarely faced in the past; he knows how to use his experience in making that character come alive.
+Hackman had his doubts about playing another violent man, but he certainly creates a complex portrait of sheriff Daggett, showing what’s good and bad about him.
 It is also great fun seeing Richard Harris as English Bob, the boastful killer who’s been living too long on a phony reputation.

-A lot of what’s going on in the film is dark and unpleasant, but Eastwood and his crew have created a beautiful piece of Americana with several stunning images and a pace that is undeniably slow but well-suited to the drama.
+A lot of what’s going on in the film is dark and unpleasant, but Eastwood and his crew nevertheless created a beautiful piece of Americana with a stunning look.
+The pace is undeniably slow but fits a story about old men getting back in the saddle.

 Unforgiven 1992-U.S. 127 min.
 Color.
 Widescreen.
 Produced and directed by Clint Eastwood.
 Screenplay: David Webb Peoples.
 Cinematography: Jack N. Green.
 Music: Lennie Niehaus.
 Editing: Joel Cox.
 Production Design: Henry Bumstead.
 Cast: Clint Eastwood (William Munny), Gene Hackman (Little Bill Daggett), Morgan Freeman (Ned Logan), Richard Harris, Jaimz Woolvett, Saul Rubinek… Frances Fisher.